Tōson Shimazaki

 Tōson Shimazaki (島崎 藤村, Shimazaki Tōson) was the pen-name of Haruki Shimazaki, a Japanese writer active in the Meiji, Taishō and early Shōwa periods of Japan.
 He began his career as a Romantic poet, but went on to establish himself as a major proponent of Japanese Naturalism.
+The historical novel Before the Dawn (1929–1935), about the fall of the Tokugawa shogunate, is his most popular work.

 Early life

 Shimazaki was born in the old post town of Magome-juku, Nagano Prefecture (now part of Nakatsugawa, Gifu Prefecture), as son of Masaki Shimazaki and his wife Nui.
 In 1881, he was sent to Tokyo by his father to acquire an education.
 Masaki, who showed an increasingly eccentric behaviour and suffered from hallucinations, was interned by his family in a self-built cell and died when Shimazaki was only fourteen.
 Shimazaki's oldest sister Sono Takase also suffered from mental disorders in her late years.

 Shimazaki was baptised in 1888 while studying at the Christian Meiji Gakuin University, where he befriended essayists and translators Baba Kochō and Shūkotsu Togawa.
 He took first steps in writing and contributed to a literary magazine titled Sumire-gusa, until its publication was prohibited by the university's headmaster Yoshiharu Iwamoto.
 After graduating from Meiji Gakuin in 1891, Shimazaki earned a small salary by contributing translations to Iwamoto's Jogaku zasshi magazine.
 He began teaching English at the Christian Meiji Women's School (Meiji Jogakkō) the following year, but already left after a few months, partially due to his lack of teaching experience, partially due to his affection for one of his pupils.
 Around this time, he had his name removed from the register of the Ichibanchō church.
 He joined a group of writers who founded the literary magazine Bungakukai, to which he contributed his manuscripts.
 One of Bungakukai's editors, writer Tōkoku Kitamura, whom Shimazaki regarded as his mentor, committed suicide in 1894.
 Shimazaki, who never completely got over this loss, edited two posthumous collections of Kitamura's works.